 - Check the weather forecast for your trip…and remember to look at each separate location!
 The weather in Israel is very diverse, so don’t assume the weather in Tel Aviv will be the same as it will be in Jerusalem or Tiberias.
 This will help you pack in a way that will keep you as comfortable as possible.
 Check out our VIDEOS on how to pack for different seasons.

 - Pack Well.
 You don’t want to waste time or money you may have set aside for your trip on items you didn’t bring with you and should have.
 Pack for the expected weather and remember items you are accustomed to at home that will make you feel comfortable.
 For example, some hotels don’t provide washcloths, so if this is something that makes you feel better and cleaner at the end of a long day, it is suggested that you make sure you bring a few along.

-- Read ahead about Israel, not only your Bible (which you absolutely should!) but also about the history of the land, both ancient and modern.
+- Read ahead about Israel, not only your Bible (which you absolutely should!) but also about the history of the land, both ancient and modern and the terrain.
 One book that will be a primer for how the land has come since the Modern State of Israel arose is Mark Twain’s “Innocents Abroad”.
 His writings of the area are very descriptive and will make the number of trees in Israel really stand out.